trod-123/android-nanodegree/Sandwiches/README.md

 # Sandwich Club Project

 ## Project Overview
-A basic app that shows a list of sandwiches, as well as different properties of each
+A basic app that shows a list of sandwiches as well as different properties of each

 ## What this project involves

-Building a layout and populating its fields from data received as JSON Parses JSON objects through built-in utilities provided by org.json
+- Building a layout and populating its fields from data received as JSON.
+- Parses JSON objects through built-in utilities provided by org.json

 ## What I learned
 - Parsing JSON to a model object